Union Canal (Scotland): Construction and design

 Many of the stone bridges have keystones on which is engraved the number of the bridge: the keystones of Viewforth bridge, the second bridge from the start of the canal at Edinburgh Quay, are emblazoned with the coats of arms of Glasgow and Edinburgh, facing west and east respectively.

 The income from the project was derived from tolls, and charges for wharfage and so on.
-Maximum prices for these were laid down in the Act.
+Maximum prices for these were laid down in the act of Parliament.
 The tolls were based on tonnage of the merchandise being conveyed; there was a toll for empty vessels, and this was to be remitted if the vessel returned laden within fourteen days.

 Closure and demise

 In 1842 the Edinburgh and Glasgow Railway opened taking much of the traffic away from the canal with passenger traffic effectively disappearing.
 Although the waterway was still used to transport industrial minerals to Edinburgh, goods requiring more haste were put on to trains.
-The canal was acquired by the E&GR in 1849.
+The canal was acquired by the E&GR in 1849 under the Edinburgh and Glasgow Railway and Edinburgh and Glasgow Union Canal Amalgamation Act 1849 (12 & 13 Vict. c. xxxix).
 Industrial traffic continued to use the waterway until after the First World War.
-However, with the closure of Port Hamilton and Port Hopetoun (the main basins in Edinburgh) in 1921, commercial traffic steadily declined.
-In 1933, just over a hundred years since its opening, the Union Canal was officially closed to commercial traffic.
-In the 1960s, the abandoned flight of 11 locks at Falkirk, which connected the Union to the Forth and Clyde, was filled in.
+However, with the closure of Port Hamilton and Port Hopetoun (the main basins in Edinburgh) in 1921, commercial traffic steadily declined with the western terminal closing in 1933.
+The canal continued to decline across the next three decades, with the abandoned flight of 11 locks at Falkirk, which connected the Union to the Forth and Clyde, being filled in.
 The canal was culverted for the Wester Hailes housing development in the western outskirts of Edinburgh and for the M8 motorway near Broxburn.
-Formal closure came in 1965 and throughout the 1970s and 1980s the canal was left in a deteriorated state.
+Formal closure to navigation came in 1965 and throughout the 1970s and 1980s the remaining parts of the canal were left in a deteriorated state.